 Impact

-A failure in the protection mechanism of Windows Shell allows an unauthorized attacker to bypass a security feature over a network, which can be leveraged to execute arbitrary code or elevate privileges.
+A failure in the protection mechanism of Windows Shell allows an unauthorized attacker to bypass a security feature over a network.
 The weakness is a failure to enforce a protection mechanism (CWE‑693).
-The impact includes loss of confidentiality, integrity, and availability, potentially allowing full system compromise if exploited from a remote location.
+The impact could potentially include loss of confidentiality, integrity, and availability if the feature bypass leads to further compromise.

 Affected Systems